MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 This measure is calculated as follows for employees as compared to groups.

-* **Employee level**: An employee’s Bridging Index is the sum of the importance scores of the connections that are tied to that employee.
+* **Employee level**: An employee’s Bridging Index is the sum of the importance scores for the connections that are tied to that employee.
 Importance scores represent a connection’s likelihood that information will flow through the connection.
 These scores are estimated by using the strength of the connection and the number of network paths the connection is included in.

 * **Group level**: Similarly, the group’s Bridging Index is the sum of the importance scores of the connections between nodes in the group and nodes outside of their group.
 No connections between nodes of the same group are considered in the group measure.

 * Both levels for this measure account for direction and weight.

-## Degree
+## Degrees

-Degree denotes the network size and is based on the number of connections to a node.
+Degrees denotes the network size and is based on the number of connections to a node.
 Simply, the overall degree is the number of edges (incoming and outgoing) connected to a node. <!-- The Indegree centrality is the number of incoming edges.
 The Outdegree centrality is the number of outgoing edges from the node.-->

 This measure is calculated as follows for employees as compared to groups.